Top Architects and Designers

 About Beaty Palmer Architects

-If you’re visiting San Antonio, or you live there and have friends coming to town, it’s a safe bet you’ll soon find yourself strolling along the River Walk.
-And that is where Beaty Palmer has left its mark, completely redesigning three popular restaurants along the famed urban riverscape.
-In a massive undertaking, the firm reworked the Lone Star Cafe, Michelino’s, and Cafe Ole & Agave Bar while they remained open, completely transforming the three spaces, doubling the whole complex in size, refurbishing the facades, and constructing a new roof, dining rooms, and, of, course kitchens.
+When visiting san Antonio, one great destination to walk through with friends and family is River Walk.
+This is where Beaty Palmer has left its mark, completely redesigning three popular restaurants along the famed urban riverscape.
+In a massive undertaking, the firm reworked the Lone Star Cafe, Michelino’s, and Cafe Ole & Agave Bar while the said restaurants remained open, completely transforming the three spaces, doubling the whole complex in size, refurbishing the facades, and constructing a new roof, dining rooms, and of, course kitchens.

 Hospitality Design Group